 Resources for students

-EALL's own YouTube channel features digital projects by EALL students as well as links that will be useful for learning about East Asia.
+EALL's own YouTube channel features digital projects by EALL students and faculty as well as links that will be useful for learning about East Asia.

 Japan: Places, Images, Times, and Transformations (Japan: PITT) is a large electronic resource for teaching and learning many aspects of Japanese people, culture, and history.
 It includes hyperlinked essays augmented with maps, images, and videos.

 Interested in a searchable text database?
 Go to the Japanese Text Initiative that will give your access to more than 300 premodern and Meiji texts for research.

 Very active Japan Studies at Pitt is also a great resource that supports EALL's programs and initiatives.
 The National Consortium for Teaching about Asia helps teachers to become more informed about Asia through workshops, talks, and study tours.